 This broccoli pesto pasta is one of the first recipes I ever developed - and I'm happy to report I still love it, considering I was only a teenager at the time.Although as a child I was always at my mom’s side as she was cooking, it wasn’t until I discovered the Food Network when I was 12 or so that I got the urge to try cooking on my own (shout-out to Rachael, Giada, and Ina for the inspiration!).
 I started out basic - albeit pretty creative.
 I distinctly remember a warm salad of white rice with chopped up tomatoes and chicken nuggets.
 It was… interesting. . . .

 This vegan cauliflower pasta dish features capers, lemon, and nutritional yeast, a plant-based super-ingredient touted for adding a "cheese-like" flavor to almost anything.
-Crunchy fried Panko is the star on top!When we were around 19 or so, my friend Michelle and I went out to dinner at Otto – Mario Batali's famed pizzeria and wine bar a stone's throw away from Washington Square Park.
+Crunchy fried Panko is the star on top!When we were around 19, my friend Michelle and I went out to dinner at Otto – Mario Batali's famed pizzeria and wine bar a stone's throw away from Washington Square Park.
 I don't remember much about the dinner, but I'm assuming as two awkward teenagers, we probably looked very out of place at the sophisticated restaurant.
-One thing I can tell . . .
+One thing I can tell you for . . .

 Apart from a brief stint in 2013 believing that green juice would solve all of my problems (spoiler alert: it didn't), I've never been one to gravitate toward "superfoods" or trendy diets - and don't even get me started on SoulCycle (major eyeroll).
 And while I don't believe anything can replace heavenly, traditional white pasta (especially this handmade one from Rosemary's), a pasta that contains considerable amounts of protein, fiber, iron and calcium is something I can definitely get behind.
 Enter: Modern Table Meals' pasta.
 Made from lentils and oats, this . . .